5 Home Remedies to Help Treat Cold Sores

 Once the symptoms do show up, though, you usually will have more than outbreak over the course of your life.
 Triggers can include things like:

 - Sudden temperature changes

 In these instances, most people apply chemical ointments to the affected area.
-However, you can also take advantage of some home remedies you can use to help treat your cold sores without relying too much on chemicals.
+But today, we’re going to show you some home remedies you can use to help treat your cold sores without relying too much on chemicals.

 The best home remedies for cold sores